 Sublimation Paper Uses

-Sublimation paper is specifically made for sublimation printing.
+I use sublimation paper specifically made for sublimation printing.
 While you can print on it with regular ink, you can’t sublimate with regular ink.

-Using sublimation paper with regular ink does have better results than color laser paper.
-It won’t be as good as photo paper with regular ink.
+When I tested sublimation paper with regular ink it did have better results than color laser paper.
+From what I’ve seen it’s not as good as photo paper with regular ink.
 Though photo paper is much more expensive and the coating will melt if you tried to sublimate with it.

-As for sublimation, if you really want to save money by using other paper you can use color laser paper.
-It’s smoother and heavier than copy paper.
+As for sublimation, if you really want to save money by using other paper I’ve found you can use color laser paper.
+It’s much smoother and heavier than copy paper.
+I don’t recommend copy paper since for a few cents a page color laser paper is much better.

 Color laser paper is a passable substitute for sublimation paper and won’t cost as much.
-Honestly, for most finished products you can’t tell the difference between sublimation paper and color laser paper.
+Honestly, for most finished products I can’t tell the difference between sublimation paper and color laser paper.

 There will be a noticeable difference for certain designs though.
 Photos of people, finer details, or small text won’t be as good with color laser paper.
 Also some colors may not be as bright.

 If you want to save money then you should use color laser paper.
-Just be sure to use butcher or copy paper to protect your heat press from blowout.
+I’ve found copy paper is as good as butcher to protect your heat press from blowout.

 If you don’t want to worry about the results then sublimation paper is the best choice.